bit2424/LunchLog/README.md

 ## Testing

 This project uses pytest.
-We maintain fast, isolated unit tests and broader integration tests, mock external systems by default, and provide an opt-in test that can hit real external APIs when needed.
+To enable fast, isolated unit tests and broader integration tests, mock external systems by default, and provide an opt-in test that can hit real external APIs when needed.

-We also added a code coverage report to the tests, currently the tests only pass with at least 80% coverage, which is currently achived.
+A code coverage report is included in the tests, currently the tests only pass with at least 80% coverage, which is currently achieved.

 ### Test types